 - Genre: Encyclopedic Novel

 - Setting: The novel’s main settings are the fictional town of Enfield, Massachusetts, Boston, Massachusetts, and Arizona, which are all part of the North American super-state O.N.A.N., comprised of the US, Canada, and Mexico.
 The story is set over a nine-year period in an unspecified near future; some critics suggest this may be the 2000s.

 - Climax: Because the novel has dozens of different plots, there is no single climactic moment

 - Antagonist: Several antagonists in different plotlines; the overarching antagonist is arguably corporate culture and its intersection with government power

 - Point of View: Mostly third person, with occasional passages narrated from the first person

 Extra Credit for Infinite Jest

 The infinite novel.
-Although the published version of Infinite Jest is 1100 words long (including the lengthy endnote section), the manuscript Wallace originally submitted was 250 pages longer.
+Although the published version of Infinite Jest is 1100 pages long (including the lengthy endnote section), the manuscript Wallace originally submitted was 250 pages longer.

 Not exactly child’s play.
 An English professor named Kevin Griffith and his son Sebastian have created a Lego version of Infinite Jest, viewable at wwww.brickjest.com.